The Outback, Broken Hill. Credit: Maxime Coquard;Destination NSW

 View of New England.
 Credit: Destination NSW; Murray Vanderveer

 Kiama, South Coast.
 Credit: Destination NSW; Murray Vanderveer

 Abseiling, canyoning and caves

-NSW has plenty of natural attractions for adventure lovers in the Blue Mountains, the Snowy Mountains and in national parks such as the Warrumbungles and Bungonia.
-If you enjoy abseiling, canyoning, caving and rockclimbing adventures, you'll find plenty of opportunities to have an adrenalin-filled adventure.
+NSW has an abundance of natural attractions for adventure seekers in the Blue Mountains, Snowy Mountains and in national parks such as the Warrumbungles and Bungonia.
+If you enjoy abseiling, canyoning, caving and rock climbing adventures, you'll find plenty of opportunities for an adrenaline-filled adventure across the state.

-There's nowhere in Australia that's better to start than in the Blue Mountains National Park.
-There are plenty of summer and winter adventures available with accredited tour operators.
-The Empress Canyon near Wentworth Falls is one site that combines abseiling with canyoning that has water jumps, exhilarating swims, waterslides plus great scenery.
+Start your adventure in the Blue Mountains National Park, just a couple of hours from Sydney.
+There are plenty of summer and winter adventures available with accredited tour operators, as well as bushwalks and hikes with incredible views.
+The Empress Canyon near Wentworth Falls is one site that combines abseiling with canyoning, and includes water jumps, exhilarating swims, waterslides plus great scenery.

 Head to Katoomba and you’ll find a plethora of tour operators and experienced guides ready to take you rock climbing, abseiling or on a bush survival course.
 And don’t miss the famous Jenolan Caves and Abercrombie Caves, west of the Blue Mountains, as well as the beautiful Yarrangobilly Caves near the Snowy Mountains.